 In August 2010, the Port Authority of New York and New Jersey and Delta Air Lines unveiled a $1.2 Billion redevelopment plan to expand Terminal 4 at John F. Kennedy International Airport for the construction of a new terminal for Delta Air Lines.

-Current plans call for the entire Terminal 3 complex, including the iconic Flying Saucer, to be demolished to make room for additional aircraft staging and parking areas adjacent to Terminals 2 and 4.
+Current plans call for the entire Terminal 3 complex, including the iconic Flying Saucer, to be demolished by 2015 to make room for additional aircraft staging and parking areas adjacent to Terminals 2 and 4.

 We believe the original Pan Am Flying Saucer terminal, like the Eero Saarinen-designed TWA Flight Center, is an important part of JFK, aviation, and architectural history and should not be demolished.
 Though horribly neglected and left in disrepair over the years, it is absolutely worth saving!